nDimensional/zig-flatbuffers/README.md

     try builder.writeRoot(myschema.FooBar, ref);

-    // now you can write the finalized buffer to a writeRoot... try builder.write(writer);
+    // now you can write the finalized buffer to a *std.io.Writer... try builder.write(writer);

     // ... or use an allocator to copy everything to a new buffer.